tin6150/abricate/db/jgrg/ReadMe.rst

 is for ycfz, NOT yfcV that ExPEC definition looks for. it was a gene copied from ecoli_vf db that Abricate comes with, kind of serve as control.

+jgrg branch created out of sn_note branch at commit 8cab923.  plan to use this new branch going forward.
+2024.0310

 References